General Temporary Food Facility Information

 - Category I A (prepackaged food) – This permit is required for anyone proposing to sell or give away prepackaged food and/or produce.
 Only prepackaged sampling is permitted.

-- Nonprofit Organization – If a nonprofit group (proof of nonprofit status is required) wishes to sell or give away food at a TFF, they may submit an Application for Nonprofit Organizations.
-The application fee for the nonprofit application is waived and an Environmental Health Specialist will not conduct an inspection at the TFF as the Nonprofit is responsible for conducting their own inspection.
+- Nonprofit Charitable Organization – If a nonprofit charitable organization (proof of nonprofit status is required) wishes to sell or give away food at a TFF, they may submit an Application for Nonprofit Organization.
 Examples of nonprofit TFFs include churches, schools, and city organizations.
+Contact our Special Events Program for an application.

 - Single Event – A non-recurring community event.